jixiaojian/git/readme.txt

 git readme.txt
-git is a versio control system
+git is a version control system git is free software